Context

 1. Supported Windows Platforms

-The supported Windows platforms to install a FlexNet license server and use the Thermo Scientific FlexNet tools for license administration are:
+The supported Windows platforms for installing a FlexNet license server and using the Thermo Scientific FlexNet tools for license administration are:

 - Thermo Fisher tested on Windows 11 (64-bit).